 Kidspace Children’s Museum | 480 N Arroyo Blvd, Pasadena | Google Map It

 Visiting the City of Roses and wondering what to do in Pasadena?
 Check out the top things to do and see.
 Go shopping in Old Town Pasadena, explore our Botanical gardens, visit a museum, and more.

 Toddlers and parents will love the Southern California Children’s Museum in Pasadena.

-The smaller children’s museum features a fun interactive play space, as well as a number of other exhibits for children to enjoy.
+The smaller children’s museum features a fun interactive play space and several other exhibits for children to enjoy.
 Think of it as an educational indoor playground with sensory activities, art, music, and more.

 7. USC Pacific Asia Museum

 The USC Pacific Asia Museum is one of the most respected museums in Pasadena for its focus on Asian art and cultures.
 It has a vast collection from across East Asia, South Asia, Southeast Asia, and West Asia.
 There are permanent displays and many rotating exhibits to showcase different artifacts and items from all over Asia.

 Visit the lovely koi pond in the middle of the courtyard.